Fun frog craft for kids

 If you want to make your own frog with your kiddos, scroll down to the end of this post to grab the free template.

-- frog template (free to download at the end of this post)
+- frog template – free for subscribers (see the big pink box at the end of this post)

 - paint, pens or crayons